Orbotics/conventions/README.md

 <br>

 To review PRs, navigate to the Pull Requests tab.
-For FRC Team 10152, our general guidelines for the individual reviewing process is the following:
+For FRC Team 10152, our general guidelines for the individual reviewing process are the following:

 - Check that code compiles and runs without errors
 - Ensure changes match the ticket description